Super Robin Hood: Gameplay

 The player must defeat or avoid the castle enemies while climbing ladders and jumping from platforms.
 The game score and player character health are tracked at the bottom.
 The Amstrad CPC version (pictured) includes a border to the left of the gameplay section depicting the titular hero.

 Super Robin Hood is an action platform game in which the player navigates Robin Hood through the Sheriff of Nottingham's castle to rescue Maid Marian.
-The medieval castle, which is populated with enemies like archers and spiders, has several floors with moving platforms and ladders.
+The medieval castle, which is populated with enemies like archers and spiders, consists of a large labyrinthine space visually divided into several floors with moving platforms and ladders.
+The player navigates the castle via flip-screening, viewing a fixed screen-sized area at a time.
+In later versions, this was changed to a side-scrolling view of each floor.
 Collectable items within the castle consist of tablets, which replenish health, red hearts, which provide a point bonus, and keys, which activate platforms in the castle that allow further progress.
 The player must collect all the red hearts to be able to free Marian.

 To traverse the castle, the player can make Robin walk, jump, climb, and duck.
 Enemies can be defeated by attacking with Robin's bow and arrows.
 The player earns points by defeating enemies and obtaining collectables.
 In the later re-release, each castle floor has a visual theme representing different areas.
 The lower dungeons have rocky walls whereas middle floors include castle spaces like banquet halls, living rooms, and bedchambers.
 The higher levels consists of fortified towers, including the final room where Maid Marian is held captive.